For more information, see the GeneReviews Copyright Notice and Usage Disclaimer.

 Biallelic null mutations of TYR are the only known cause of oculocutaneous albinism with white hair, white skin, and “blue” eyes (OCA1A).
 As noted in the Clinical Description, the identification of white hair may be difficult because of the sparsity of scalp hair, brows, and lashes in a young child and the different perceptions by family members to describe what qualifies as "white" hair.

 The differential diagnosis for individuals with albinism who have pigment in the skin and hair (OCA1B) includes OCA2, OCA3, OCA4, Hermansky-Pudlak syndromes 1-7, and X-linked (Nettleship-Falls) ocular albinism (OA1).
-Previous studies suggested the existence of ocular albinism, presenting with reportedly normal skin and hair pigment in males and females in a sibship; however, this interpretation seems to have been incorrect, and individuals with this apparent are now recognized to be part of the spectrum of OCA1B and OCA2.
-Recently another form of oculocutaneous albinism has been associated with mutations in C10orf11, a melanocyte-differentiation [Gronskov et al 2013], and others remain to be discovered.
+Previous studies suggested the existence of autosomal recessive ocular albinism, presenting with reportedly normal skin and hair pigment in males and females in a sibship; however, this interpretation seems to have been incorrect, and individuals with this apparent phenotype are now recognized to be part of the spectrum of OCA1B and OCA2.
+Recently another form of oculocutaneous albinism has been associated with mutations in C10orf11, a melanocyte-differentiation gene [Gronskov et al 2013], and others remain to be discovered.

 Oculocutaneous albinism type 2 (OCA2) is characterized by hypopigmentation of the skin and hair and the characteristic ocular changes found in all types of albinism, including nystagmus; reduced iris pigment with iris translucency; reduced retinal pigment with visualization of the choroidal blood vessels on ophthalmoscopic examination; foveal hypoplasia associated with reduction in visual acuity; and misrouting of the optic nerves at the chiasm associated with strabismus, reduced stereoscopic vision, and altered visual evoked potentials (VEP).
 Vision is stable to slowly improving after early childhood until mid- to late teens, and no major change or loss of established visual acuity occurs related to the albinism.
 The amount of cutaneous pigmentation in OCA2 ranges from minimal to near-normal.

 Newborns with OCA2 almost always have lightly pigmented hair, brows, and lashes, with color ranging from light yellow to blond to brown.
 Hair color may darken with age but does not vary substantially from adolescence to adulthood.
 Brown OCA, initially identified in Africans and African Americans with light brown hair and skin, is part of the spectrum of OCA2.
 The diagnosis of OCA2 is based on clinical findings.
-OCA2 is inherited in an manner.
-OCA2 (previously called P) is the only in which mutations are known to cause OCA2.
+OCA2 is inherited in an autosomal recessive manner.
+OCA2 (previously called P) is the only gene in which mutations are known to cause OCA2.

 Oculocutaneous albinism type 4 (OCA4) is characterized by hypopigmentation of the skin and hair plus the ocular characteristics of all other types of albinism.
 Vision is likely to be stable after early childhood.
 The amount of cutaneous pigmentation in OCA4 ranges from minimal to near-normal.
 Newborns with OCA4 usually have some pigment in their hair, the color ranging from silvery white to light yellow.
 Hair color may darken with time but does not vary significantly from childhood to adulthood.
 This form of albinism is rarer than OCA2, except in the Japanese population.

-SLC45A2 (previously called MATP and AIM1) is the only in which is known to cause OCA4.
+SLC45A2 (previously called MATP and AIM1) is the only gene in which mutation is known to cause OCA4.
 SLC45A2 encodes membrane-associated transporter protein, the human ortholog to the mouse gene Underwhite [Newton et al 2001].
 OCA4 was identified initially in one male of Turkish origin.
 Studies now suggest that this is the second most common type of OCA in Japanese individuals [Inagaki et al 2004].
 Because OCA2 and OCA4 are phenotypically similar, it is not possible to diagnose OCA4 accurately only on clinical findings.
-OCA4 is inherited in an manner.
+OCA4 is inherited in an autosomal recessive manner.

 Hermansky-Pudlak syndromes (HPS) are nine multi-system disorders characterized by oculocutaneous albinism, a bleeding diathesis resulting from a platelet storage pool deficiency, and, in some cases, pulmonary fibrosis or granulomatous colitis evolving with age.
 The albinism is characterized by: hypopigmentation of the skin and hair; and ocular findings of reduced iris pigment with iris transillumination, reduced retinal pigment, foveal hypoplasia with significant reduction in visual acuity (usually in the range of 20/50 to 20/400), nystagmus, and increased crossing of the optic nerve fibers.
 Hair color ranges from white to brown; skin color ranges from white to olive and is usually a shade lighter than that of other family members.
 The bleeding diathesis can result in easy bruising, frequent epistaxis, gingival bleeding, postpartum hemorrhage, colonic bleeding, and prolonged bleeding with menses or after tooth extraction, circumcision, and other surgeries.
 Pulmonary fibrosis, a restrictive lung disease, typically causes symptoms in the early thirties and progresses to death within a decade.
-Granulomatous colitis is severe in about 15% of individuals.
+Granulomatous colitis is severe in about 15% of affected individuals.

 The diagnosis of HPS is established by clinical findings of hypopigmentation of the skin and hair, characteristic eye findings, and demonstration of absent dense bodies on whole mount electron microscopy of platelets.
 Biallelic mutations in HPS1, AP3B1, HPS3, HPS4, HPS5, HPS6, DTNBP1, BLOC1S3, or BLOC1S6 are known to be associated with HPS.
-HPS is inherited in an manner.
+HPS is inherited in an autosomal recessive manner.

-X-linked ocular albinism (OA1) is a disorder of melanosome biogenesis leading to minor skin manifestations and and persistent visual impairment in males.
+X-linked ocular albinism (OA1) is a disorder of melanosome biogenesis leading to minor skin manifestations and congenital and persistent visual impairment in affected males.
 OA1 is characterized by infantile nystagmus, reduced visual acuity, hypopigmentation of the iris pigment epithelium and the ocular fundus, and foveal hypoplasia in affected males.
 Significant refractive errors, reduced or absent binocular functions, photoaversion, and strabismus are common.
 OA1 is a non-progressive disorder and the visual acuity remains stable throughout life, often slowly improving into the mid-teens.
-A diagnosis of ocular albinism (OA) is probable in the presence of infantile nystagmus, iris translucency, substantial hypopigmentation of the ocular fundus periphery in males with mildly hypopigmented skin (most notably when compared to siblings), foveal hypoplasia, reduced visual acuity, and aberrant optic pathway projection as demonstrated by crossed asymmetry of the cortical responses on visual evoked potential testing (VEP).
+A diagnosis of ocular albinism (OA) is probable in the presence of infantile nystagmus, iris translucency, substantial hypopigmentation of the ocular fundus periphery in males with mildly hypopigmented skin (most notably when compared to unaffected siblings), foveal hypoplasia, reduced visual acuity, and aberrant optic pathway projection as demonstrated by crossed asymmetry of the cortical responses on visual evoked potential testing (VEP).

 Chediak-Higashi syndrome (CHS) is characterized by partial oculocutaneous albinism (OCA), immunodeficiency, and a mild bleeding tendency.
-Approximately 85% of individuals develop an accelerated phase, a lymphoproliferative infiltration of the bone marrow and reticuloendothelial system.
+Approximately 85% of affected individuals develop an accelerated phase, a lymphoproliferative infiltration of the bone marrow and reticuloendothelial system.
 Adolescents and adults with atypical CHS and children with classic CHS who have successfully undergone allogenic hematopoietic stem cell transplantation (HSCT) develop neurologic findings during early adulthood.

 Congenital motor nystagmus.
-Congenital motor nystagmus is a that presents as infantile nystagmus associated with reduced visual acuity.
-Some individuals with motor nystagmus have been reported to have retinal hypopigmentation and foveal abnormalities; however, the studies were done before the molecular analysis of the different types of OCA was available, implying that the populations may have included individuals with OCA who were diagnosed incorrectly with infantile nystagmus.
+Congenital motor nystagmus is a phenotype that presents as infantile nystagmus associated with reduced visual acuity.
+Some individuals with congenital motor nystagmus have been reported to have retinal hypopigmentation and foveal abnormalities; however, the studies were done before the molecular analysis of the different types of OCA was available, implying that the populations may have included individuals with OCA who were diagnosed incorrectly with infantile nystagmus.
 The visually evoked potential (VEP) analysis to evaluate misrouting of the nerve fibers from the optic nerves is normal in congenital motor nystagmus.
-A single (FRMD7) for congenital infantile nystagmus has been reported.
+A single gene (FRMD7) for congenital infantile nystagmus has been reported.

 FRMD7-related infantile nystagmus (FIN) is an X-linked disorder characterized by either the onset of horizontal, conjugate, gaze-dependent nystagmus in the first six months of life or periodic alternating nystagmus (with cyclical changes of nystagmus direction) of infantile onset.
 Binocular vision and color vision are normal and visual acuity is typically better than 6/12.
-An abnormal head posture is seen in approximately 15% of individuals.
+An abnormal head posture is seen in approximately 15% of affected individuals.
 The eyes are structurally normal and electrophysiologic studies, such as visual evoked potential (VEP) and electroretinogram (ERG), are normal.
 Affected females report slightly better visual acuity than affected males; however, no differences between males and females in the amplitude, frequency, and waveform of nystagmus are observed.
-The diagnosis is based on clinical findings and the presence of a FRMD7 in males and a heterozygous FRMD7 mutation in females.
+The diagnosis is based on clinical findings and the presence of a hemizygous FRMD7 mutation in males and a heterozygous FRMD7 mutation in females.

 Other considerations.
-Additional confusion may occur among infants with blue cone monochromacy (males, X-linked) or rod monochromacy (both genders, ) in which nystagmus begins early in life, the foveas are underdeveloped, and myopia is common, leading to an exaggerated impression of underpigmented retinas.
+Additional confusion may occur among infants with blue cone monochromacy (males, X-linked) or rod monochromacy (both genders, autosomal recessive) in which nystagmus begins early in life, the foveas are underdeveloped, and myopia is common, leading to an exaggerated impression of underpigmented retinas.
 The severe loss of color perception clinically and the electroretinographic responses of abnormal cone and rod signals should separate these two entities from the albinisms.
 Hypopigmentation of hair, skin, and fundus and iris transillumination are not features.

 Many other ocular disorders present with infantile nystagmus; that differential diagnosis is beyond the scope of this review.

-Note to clinicians: For a patient-specific ‘simultaneous consult’ related to this disorder, go to Image SimulConsult.jpg, an interactive diagnostic decision support software tool that provides differential diagnoses based on patient findings (registration or institutional access required).
+Note to clinicians: For a patient-specific ‘simultaneous consult’ related to this disorder, go to , an interactive diagnostic decision support software tool that provides differential diagnoses based on patient findings (registration or institutional access required).

 To establish the extent of disease and needs of an individual diagnosed oculocutaneous albinism type 1 (OCA1), the following evaluations are recommended: